kizu/kizu.ru/src/documents/posts/2013-12-05-(issues)-new-stylus-features/index.en.md

     {:.language-css}

-In the resulting code we can see that we added the hash with aliases, we can also call the mixin with conditions lacking parentheses.
+In the resulting code, we can see that we added the hash with aliases, we can also call the mixin with conditions lacking parentheses.

-By using this code we can now use media-queries bubbling anywhere we want and don't even need to think about the extra bytes — everything would be nciely grouped inside non-doubling media-queries.
+By using this code we can now use media queries bubbling anywhere we want and don't even need to think about the extra bytes — everything would be nicely grouped inside non-doubling media queries.
 All thanks to the new Stylus features.

 Of course, this code is not ideal, and there could be a lot of ways to improve it, but my goal was to demonstrate the new features and how they work, after all.